Calera receiver Kobe Prentice commits to Alabama - Shelby County Reporter

 One reason Alabama fell in love with Prentice wasn’t just his physical and athletic presence, but his speed.

-As the top receiver in the state and the 11th best player in the state, the Crimson Tide couldn’t pass on extending him an offer.
+As the top receiver in the state and the 11th best player in the state, the Crimson Tide couldn’t pass on extending him an offer, especially after seeing the 4.3 times he ran during camps this summer.

 During the 2020 indoor season, Prentice took his first stab at running track and improved throughout the season in the 60-meter dash.